 Nancy Zhang is a partner in JunHe’s Beijing office since 2016.
 Her practice includes mergers and acquisitions, corporate restructuring and real estate.
 She has substantial experience in counseling offshore clients in mergers and acquisitions and real estate investments in China.

-Ms. Zhang is currently an arbitrator of China International Economic and Trade Arbitration Commission.
+Ms. Zhang is currently an arbitrator of China International Economic and Trade Arbitration Commission, and she is also a specially engaged legal expert of the Beijing Municipal Commission of Planning and Natural Resources.

 Entering a lease agreement in China, Practical Law, Thomson Reuters, first published on 17 October 2016 and maintained on a yearly basis